Which is the Best Real Estate Crowdfunding Platform for you?

 DiversyFund

-DiversyFund has a unique strategy.
 DiversyFund uses a very straightforward investment strategy.
-Through a Real Estate Investment Trust called the Growth REIT, the company buys apartment buildings with 100+ units, improves them and aims to add value over the course of 5 years.
-At some point, the company will sell the buildings and you, as a partial owner, will profit from potential capital appreciation.
+The company buys apartment buildings, improves them, and aims to add value for 5 years.
+At some point, the company will sell the buildings, and you, as a partial owner, will profit from potential capital appreciation.

 DiversyFund offers the opportunity for cash flow and capital appreciation through direct real estate ownership, not debt.

 The minimum initial investment is $500, making DiversyFund the more affordable option for beginning investors vs. Fundrise.
+The higher tier offers, for accredited investors will have higher minimums.

 Investments

-- Public, non-traded Real Estate Investment Trust
+• Public, non-traded Real Estate Investment Trust

-- Multi-family, apartment buildings with 100 or more units.
+• Multi-family apartment buildings with 100 or more units.

-- Real estate equity investing only.
+• Real estate equity investing only.

 Liquidity